pulp/pulp-operator/docs/quickstart.md

 Pulp can be installed from [OperatorHub](https://operatorhub.io) on the following link:
 [https://operatorhub.io/operator/pulp-operator](https://operatorhub.io/operator/pulp-operator)

+### Helm Chart Install

+Pulp can also be installed using Helm Charts.
+Check [Helm Chart](/pulp_operator/install/helm) section for more information.

 ## OpenShift

 Pulp is available on `OperatorHub`, you can find it at the `Integration & Delivery` section: